bkhabs/diem-bof/diem-charter.md

 Internation law defines a number of emblems as indicators of special protections or handling.
 These emblems signal protection for people, objects, and locations.
-The physical enstantiations of these emblems have a number of limitations that have emerged as technology advances and newer capabilities have become available.
+As technology advances and new capabilities become available, the goal has emerged of complementing physical emblems with digital ones.
 The Digital Emblem (DIEM) working group will focus on the developing capabilities that augment the existing emblem and extend their reach into the digital realm.

 # Problem Statement